Craig Farm Drum

 The Remedial Action at the site consisted of the excavation and onsite stabilization of contaminated soils from two former waste disposal pits.
 The excavated materials were placed in a two-acre, onsite, double-lined landfill and a fence was installed around the perimeter of the disposal unit.
 Four groundwater monitoring wells were installed around the perimeter of the landfill to monitor contaminant migration.
 Historically, two groundwater seeps identified at the site were intercepted by a seep collection system, collected in an aboveground storage tank, and transported to an offsite wastewater treatment facility.
 In 2009, it was determined that one of the seeps no longer exhibited toxicity above acceptable criteria and collection of water from that seep was discontinued.
 Construction of the remedy at the site was documented as complete in December 1995.

 EPA proposed the deletion of the Site from the National Priorities List (NPL) on July 30, 2013.
 EPA and the Commonwealth of Pennsylvania have determined that all appropriate responses under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), as amended, have been implemented and that no further cleanup actions are appropriate.
 Moreover, EPA and the Commonwealth have determined that remedial actions conducted at the site, to date, are protective of public health, welfare, and the environment.
 However, this deletion does not preclude future actions under Superfund.
-The public is invited to comment on the proposed decision to delete this site from the NPL by visiting www.regulations.gov and referencing EPA-HQ-SFUND-1983-0002.
-The public comment period begins on July 30, 2013, and extends for 30 days.
-If no adverse comments are received during the comment period, deletion of the Site from the NPL will be final on September 30, 2013.
+A public comment period was held from July 30 to August 29, 2013.
+No adverse comments were received during the comment period, and deletion of the Site from the NPL was finalized on September 30, 2013.

 Site DescriptionThe Craig Farm site consists of 117 acres located in Armstrong County, Pennsylvania.
 Between 1958 and 1963, approximately 8,000 tons of drummed waste material were deposited in two former strip mine pits on the site property and covered with topsoil.
 The waste consisted of still bottom residue from the production of resorcinol at the Koppers Chemical Plant located in Petrolia, Pennsylvania.
 Resorcinol, an organic compound, is used as an adhesive enhancer in commercial products such as automobile tires and pharmaceutical manufacturing.
 Approximately 1,700 people reside within a three-mile radius of the site, with the closest residence approximately a half mile away.